 Fruit curds, much like jams, jellies, and marmalades, are wonderful not only because they help preserve extra produce, but because of their versatility.
 Once you’ve made a basic fruit curd you can use it as a spread for muffins & scones, or as a filling for pastries, danishes, and of course, pies.
 And while it sounds like it could be a daunting venture, making your own fruit curd isn’t hard it all.
 Not to mention the fact that it’s far more affordable than buying an $11 jar of it at some specialty store!
 Sure, it requires a decent amount of stirring and a healthy dose of patience, but the end result is well worth it (and you get in a free upper body workout too… way to multitask!).

 For this project, I decided to work with Alton Brown’s regular lemon curd recipe and tweak it a bit to suit my needs.
-I absolutely fell in love with how it turned out, and was happy to avoid the whole “strain through a mesh sieve” step that many lemon curd recipes call for, even if I wasn’t able to use the double-boiler method Alton lists in his recipe.
-While he states it’ll keep well in the fridge for a couple weeks, it’s so darned tasty that I’m not sure it will last that long!
-Let’s check it out. :)
+I absolutely fell in love with how it turned out and was happy to avoid the whole “strain through a mesh sieve” step that many lemon curd recipes call for, even if I wasn’t able to use the double-boiler method Alton lists in his recipe.
+Because I’m comfortable with canning I made sure my finished product went into some cute little jars, but if you don’t have the right equipment or are just not sure about how to can properly, don’t fret; this will keep just fine in the fridge for a couple of weeks.
+But it’s so darned tasty that I’m not sure it will last that long!